epoirierIRD/Chlorophyll-Fluorometer/README.md

 | Transistor | LED modulation |
 | Amplifier | Enhances signal |

-For a detailed list of components with the références, please refer to the [Components List](hardware/components.md).
+For a detailed list of components with the references, please refer to the [Components List](hardware/components.md).

 ## Construction of the fluorimeter